-VITA provides free tax preparation by IRS trained and certified volunteers.
-Taxpayers can now receive the same secure, quality service from the comfort of their home.
-Any member of the CT public needing to file a tax return or simple tax return in order to receive the Economic Impact Payment -Stimulus check- is welcome.
+As tax season closes our VITA team will be shifting their focus to those in need of pandemic related aid.
+Any member of the CT public needing to file a simple tax return in order to receive the Economic Impact Payment -Stimulus check- is welcome.
 Those self-employed and seeking assistance with the Pandemic Unemployment Assistance payments should also visit a Virtual VITA site.
 Register below to see what you qualify for.

-Act NOW, the filing deadline is July 15th!
+Act NOW, the EIP/Stimulus deadline is October 15th!*

 That’s why the IRS started EITC Awareness Day, a day dedicated to encouraging organizations to bring attention to the EITC and free tax filing assistance.
 This year, EITC Awareness Day will take place on Friday, January 30.

 The EITC is a refundable federal tax benefit for lower- and moderate-come workers that can be worth up to $5,143.
 To find out how much money a worker might receive, check out this quick EITC estimator.